dylan-lang/dylan-programming-book/source/func.rst

 that receives a variable number of arguments and must pass those arguments to another function that also takes a variable number of arguments.
-For example, we can use *apply* to write a recursive version of the *sum* function that we defined iteratively in `See Parameter lists <func.htm#18170>`_:
+For example, we can use *apply* to write a recursive version of the *sum* function that we defined iteratively in `Parameter lists <func.htm#18170>`_:

 *// Sum one or more values